xdividr/dreamcloud-docs/styleguide.rst

 ~~~~~~

 RST allows for several different ways of creating tables, the easiest way is
-the following although it is not extremely flexable
+the following although it is not extremely flexible.

 .. code::